apigee/devrel/references/product-recommendations-v1/README.md

 }

 ```
+## Key Takeaway

-**KEY TAKEAWAY**: the order of the items in the API response is that provided by BigQuery and is a different order than the output from Spanner.
+The order of the items in the API response is that provided by BigQuery and is a different order than the output from Spanner.
 That's because the API proxy first gets the "prediction" ordered results from BigQuery and then combines that with the product details from Spanner.

 ## Cleanup
 Duration: 0:10:00

+### Cleanup Flex Slot Reservations (required)
+If you want to keep the demo, be sure to delete the BigQuery Flex Slot reservations to avoid recurring costs.
+- Navigage to BigQuery Console
+- Select Capacity management
+- Select RESERVATIONS tab
+- Open the "model" entry
+- Use the ... menu to delete the reservation
+- Then use the ... menu to delete the "model" entry

-### Cleanup Apigee
+### Cleanup Apigee (optional)

 Run Maven to undeploy and delete proxy and it's associated artifacts, all in one command.
 ```